-5 Reasons to Integrate Your Enterprise Asset Management and Predictive Maintenance Strategies
+5 Reasons to Integrate Your EAM and Predictive Maintenance Strategies

 In recent years, predictive maintenance strategies has been widely discussed among asset intensive organizations.
 Now more than ever, continuous production and equipment uptime is critical for an organization’s overall success.
 As a result, there has been a growing trend towards predictive maintenance strategies as a means to prevent disruptions in equipment uptime.

 With the rise in this trend, comes a need for organizations to integrate predictive maintenance into their currently existing procedures and systems, including their Enterprise Asset Management (EAM) applications.

 At present, EAM applications collect maintenance history on assets which can be analyzed for historical trends.
 These trends can then be used to predict when a future failure is likely to occur.
 As a result, preventive inspections or proactive replacements can be scheduled to prevent the anticipated failures.